manoss96/onlymaps/README.md

 #### Passing arguments to queries

-Any argument that comes after the query is meant to be used as a query parameter:
+Any argument that comes after the query, is meant to be used as a query parameter:

 ```python
 row = db.fetch_one(tuple[int, str], "SELECT %s, %s", 1, "Hi!")